Skip to content

 Other tips for email deliverability checks are:

-• Dig into the clickthrough and open rates data (if you have email marketing software with analytics functionality).
+• Dig into the clickthrough and open rates data (if you have email lead generation software with analytics functionality).
 Sudden drops indicate deliverability problems.

 • Look at unsubscribes, bounce, spam, and complaint rates.
 Spikes in any of these might mean an issue with deliverability.